khulnasoft-lab/design.khulnasoft.com/contents/components/radio-buttons.md

 ### Visual Design

 * Radio buttons use high-contrast colors for labels and default browser UI to indicate selected and unselected states.
+* A vertical (stacked) layout is preferred, with one radio button per line.
+For sets of two with short labels where wrapping or width constraints are not an issue the inline (horizontal) layout is acceptable.
 * Avoid mixing stacked and inline radio button groups within the same form or context.

 ### Interaction